jrahm/Radiation/Readme.md

     to boost performance.
 Also, as a stand alone executable if vim is running under the `--servername` flag, it will operate asynchonously, leaving the user to continue to use Vim while it calculates the extra syntax highlighting.

+2. Radiation is not restricted.
+    * Since radiation is not tied to the Vim runtime and is implemented in Haskell, there are no restrictions at the language level.
+THe binary may take full advantage of multi threadding and may also be updated on the fly.
+No restart required.

+## Why not use Radiation

+1. Radiation is now a separate binary from Vim and is implemented in a safe language, so segfaults are no longer an issue.
+However, stability and potential deadlock has been known to occur in some cases.
+Killing the process is sufficient to halt the deadlock.
+It is important to be sure of stability before adding Radiation to any auto commands.

+2. Radiation is not at the moment portable.
+Mac and BSD support may work well, though I have not had the ability to try.
+Windows support is distant but possible.
+Right now, Linux is the best bet.

+3. If you are running a restricted version of Vim.
+The plugin requires an unrestricted version of vim to run since it executes an external program.